 Our uniform policy is outlined here.

-You should purchase your uniform and PE kit over the summer holidays, we will let you know which colour tie you will need once we have organised our students into their houses.
+- You should purchase your uniform and PE kit over the summer holidays, we will let you know which colour tie you will need once we have organised our pupils into their houses.
 Don’t worry if you buy the wrong colour we do have a small stock in school and we will happily swap it for you.

 What are the biggest challenges about moving to secondary school?

-Many children worry about getting lost and making new friends, this is rarely the problem they think it might be, we are a very friendly school and most students make new friends more easily than they thought they would.
+Many children worry about getting lost and making new friends, this is rarely the problem they think it might be, we are a very friendly school and most pupils make new friends more easily than they thought they would.

 Does the school provide all the pens/pencils etc that my child will need?